chrisjfrias/tidydata/CodeBook.md

 The "activity_labels.txt" is read into a data frame named *an*.
 This will be used as a lookup table for the meaning of the *ydf* data.

 *an* and *xdf* are put into a list of data frames and then merged using the join_all function.
 Now each observation in xdf has a descriptive activity names

+Final step is to use the ddply & and the colMeans to create averages for each unique Activity & Subject combination

+#Remaining Code
+*trainDF* contains the aggregated tidy data from for the training data *testDF* contains the aggregated tidy data from the test data *DF* contains the sorted union of *trainDF* and *testDF*